Local History and Memories

 If you watched the movie “American Graffiti” you might notice a similarity, to the Snack Shop represented similar events during a period in time, not in California, where the movie was based, but in Lawndale, North Carolina.

-This little building in my opinion is a landmark, representing a time when a guys car was their personality or identity.
 A time when there were no cell phones that would eventually consume the minds of most all on the planet.
 A time when music was good.
 A time when most everyone attended church on Sunday morning.
 A time when Hollywood and professional athletes had no influence on national or world affairs.
 A time when everyone seemed much more happy, despite having far fewer material possessions.
-Yes…it was a simpler time, but definitely a happier time for sure.
+Yes, it was a simpler time, but my opinion, it was definitely a happier time.

 The world takes a turn for the worse:

-I’ll never forget looking down from Dale Pendleton’s Barber Shop, and seeing the First Broad River running across the road, about 100 feet from the parking lot of Neason’s Hardware Store.
+I’ll never forget looking down from Dale Pendleton’s Barber Shop and seeing the First Broad River crossing the road with a very swift current crossing the Lawndale-Casar highway.
+The river was only a hundred or so feet from the parking lot of Neason’s Hardware.